+Chimney stacks

-Chimney stacks Repair category 2 Notes Render at the chimney stacks is of an older style with some worn/patched sections noted.
-The chimney stacks and associated metal work will require careful regular maintenance in order to ensure these areas are free from defect and watertight at all times.
+Repair category 2

+Notes Render is damaged/missing in places while stonework is also affected by general weathering.
+Some communal maintenance repairs are currently required.
+The chimney stacks and associated metalwork will require careful regular maintenance in order to ensure that these areas are free from defect and watertight at all times.